JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 The [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) paper has attracted significant attention even before it was awarded Best Paper of NeurIPS 2018.
+The overall contribution is that they've combined two disparate fields and have opened up an exciting research area.
+One specific application is their ODENet, a continuous depth model that uses an ODE solver to adaptively compute the model output, has constant memory, and uses fewer parameters with comparable performance compared to ResNet.
 Among other contributions, combining these two disparate fields greatly reduced the number of parameters and memory costs in comparison to ResNet.
 But this is only the beginning: neural networks and differential equations were born